Legal status of striptease: Independent contractors

 In the U.S., striptease dancers are generally classified as independent contractors.
 While a few smaller strip clubs may pay a weekly wage, for the most part all of a dancer's income is derived from tips and other fees they collect from customers.
 In most clubs, dancers have to pay a "stage fee" or "house fee" to work a given shift.
 In addition, most clubs take a percentage of each private dance.
 It is customary—and often required in the United States—for dancers to also pay a "tip out", which is money (either a set fee or a percentage of money earned) paid to staff members of clubs, such as DJs, house moms, make-up artists, servers, bartenders, and bouncers, at the end of their shift.

 Touching of strippers

-Touching of strippers is illegal in many states.
-However, some dancers and some clubs condone touching of dancers during private dances.
-This touching often includes the fondling of breasts, buttocks, and in rare cases vulvae.
-In some locales, dancers may give a customer a "lap dance", whereby the dancer grinds against the customer's crotch while he is fully clothed in an attempt to arouse him/her.
+In many states it is illegal for customers to touch strippers.
+However, some dancers and some clubs condone the touching of dancers during private dances.
+This touching often includes the fondling of breasts, buttocks, and in rare cases, vulvae.
+In some locales, dancers may give a customer a "lap dance", whereby the dancer grinds against a fully clothed customer's crotch in an attempt to arouse them.